reyes-edwin/IST-256-Course-Project/README.txt

     Input validation and error handling for location entry:
-    Verified inputted zip code against OpenWeather API to ensure validity Checked proper output from Geolocation API used for auto-detection of location
+    Verified inputted zip code against OpenWeather API to ensure validity Checked proper output from Geolocation API used for auto-detection of location Sprint 3:
+    Built and implemented server-side API (weather.js) to facilitate calls to OpenWeather API from our client code (files within '/public/javascripts')
+    Set up project to interact with database on MongoDB Atlas and connected the project with the database via Mongoose Wrote functions to handle CRUD operations and used Ajax to connect app.js to client code to facilitate CRUD behavior Implemented CRUD functionality across application and updated code for compatibility Migrated project to Heroku to allow for convenient access to project

 Edwin: